 From Foundation Stage through to the end of KS2, our Guided and Whole class text analysis sessions balance the teaching of reading between word reading, wider decoding skills, comprehension strategies and response to text, in order to develop fluent readers who understand what they are reading.
 Comprehension is taught from an early age to prevent comprehension difficulties arising as the language demand of the texts they encounter increases.
 We believe that it is important that children read for meaning because, not only does a lack of comprehension create a barrier to educational attainment, but also because children who comprehend better are more likely to be motivated readers.

-Guided Reading is taught in Reception and KS1 via the Little Wandle Phonics books, providing strong and meaningful links with our Phonics teaching.
+Guided Reading is taught in Reception and KS1 via the Read Write Inc Phonics books ( Little Wandle at Dove and Peak Dale), providing strong and meaningful links with our Phonics teaching.
 Children take part in weekly Guided Reading sessions in small groups.
 These groups, as well as the level and pace of the sessions, are dictated by the children’s ability level.
 Guided Reading starts in Reception in the Spring term, after children have learnt and embedded all of their initial sounds and first sight words.
 This model is continued throughout Year 1, as well as Year 2 where it is deemed appropriate.
 Once the children’s ability has progressed beyond the Grey level Phonics books, they move onto the Reading A-Z Close Reading which is used throughout KS2.

 From Year 2 through to Year 6, our focused reading sessions are taught via Reading A-Z Whole class text analysis sessions.
 These sessions promote careful analysis of text while building the 21st century skills of critical thinking, collaboration, and communication.
 In Close Reading, students consider a Key Question as they read passages on a common topic, and then participate in small-group and whole-class discussions.
 Children complete each of these lessons over the course of a week, in focused 15-minute sessions.